 Our document “International Student Arrival Guide 2020-2021” contains our protocols to ensure the safety of our international students.

-NEW REQUIREMENT - Negative COVID test prior to arrival
+Negative COVID test prior to arrival

 The federal government is requiring, effective January 7, 2021, that all air passengers 5 years of age or older will be required to test negative for COVID-19 before travelling from another country to Canada.
 Documentation of a negative laboratory test result must be presented to the airline prior to boarding a flight to Canada.
 The test must be performed using a COVID-19 molecular polymerase chain reaction (or PCR) test and must be taken within 72 hours prior to the traveller’s scheduled departure to Canada.
 A negative test result does NOT replace the mandatory quarantine - students must still complete the 14-day self-isolation.